MANRRS/MANRRS/README.md

 Users looking for help seek out assistance from the customer.

 ## Extra Helps ##
-Contact Proffessor Pauline Wade paulinewade@tamu.edu for any help and additional information if needed.
+Contact professor Pauline Wade paulinewade@tamu.edu for any help and additional information if needed.